Kayla1031/Kayla1031/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
 Learning the basics.
 - 🌱 I’m currently learning ...
-GitHub..
+CSS..
 - 👯 I’m looking to collaborate on ...
 Anything, and everything.
 - 🤔 I’m looking for help with ...
 Everything, I am new and not perfect.
 - 💬 Ask me about ...
 Anything, I am pretty open.